Pull to refresh

 Market leader pursuing model-agnostic agent strategy via Bedrock

 For two years, every major cloud vendor has been bolting artificial intelligence onto its existing products.
 At Google Cloud Next 2026, which opened April 22 in Las Vegas, chief executive Thomas Kurian argued that era is over.
-His keynote, titled 'The Agentic Cloud,' positioned Google's Gemini model not as a feature layer but as a full enterprise operating system—an orchestration engine, agent runtime, governance system, and integration bus for autonomous AI agents that act on behalf of workers, not just advise them.
+His keynote, titled 'The Agentic Cloud,' presented Google's Gemini as a full enterprise operating system (an orchestration engine, agent runtime, governance system, and integration bus) that runs autonomous agents acting on behalf of workers, not just advising them.

 The race to build AI's physical foundation